joshenx/taleweaver/README.md

 ## Roadmap

 - [x] Add main features
-- [x] Add about me page
-- [x] Add toggle/hide gradient feature
-- [ ] Add metronome
-- [ ] Display list of comments
 - [x] Add readme
+- [ ] Improve image generation
+- [ ] Make stories sharable

-See the [open issues](https://github.com/joshenx/syn/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/joshenx/taleweaver/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTRIBUTING -->

 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!